ST10375898/Stratify/README.md

 * Usage

 ## About
-Many businesses struggle with project planning due to poor budgeting,unclear timelines and lack of strategic direction.Our website is designed to solve these problems by using AI to generate smart and effective strategies.The businesseswill fill in the form with the important project details such as:
+Many businesses struggle with project planning due to poor budgeting,unclear timelines and lack of strategic direction.Our website is designed to solve these problems by using AI to generate smart and effective strategies.The businesses will fill in the form with the important project details such as:
 * Project name
 * Budget
 * Start and end date